Finite Population Identification and Design-Based Sensitivity Analysis: The Role of Balance in Covariates

 and (iii) the predictive covariates constraint $R_{Y(x) \sim q(W)}^2 \geq \lambda$, which is equivalent to

 where $\beta(x) = (\Q' \Q)^{-1} \Q' \Y(x)$.
 The lower bound can be obtained by computing the minimum rather than the maximum.
-This is a quadratically constrained linear program since the objective function is linear, and all constraints are linear except \eqref{eq:approxLinearityInW}, which is quadratic in the residuals.
-It is convex, which implies that it can be computed quickly and reliably in practice.
+The constraint \eqref{eq:approxLinearityInW} is smooth in the unknowns and the objective function and other constraints are linear, so any gradient-based nonlinear solver can be used to solve this program.